Billaferd/QuantumNexus/Rules.md

 You may select mission cards where the sum of all domains on the mission cards does not exceed 6 and any single domain does not exceed 4.
 It is acceptable to have a domain with 0 points.

+Selecting mission cards is crucial for winning, be careful that the cards you include are able to meet the requirements of the missions.

 #### Determining Command Points

 Each selected mission card has a Command Point (CP) value.
 The sum of these values will determine the starting CP.
 In the example above the total CP per turn is 19.